 You will have a fixed 1.00% interest rate for the duration of your loan.
 This will not vary by lender because this program is sponsored by the federal government.
 If you are told that your interest rate will be different from this, find another lender or trusted agent to help you with your loans.

 What are the terms of first and second-draw PPP loans?
 Does it differ among lenders?

 The terms of your PPP loan will be the same no matter which lender you apply through because this is a federally backed emergency relief program.
 All businesses will receive the same terms on their loans.

 The terms of these PPP loans are as follows:

 - PPP loans can be forgiven as long as they are used to cover payroll costs, mortgage, rent, and utilities AND employee and compensation levels are maintained.
 NOTE: for 2021 there are important exceptions allowed on the latter.
 Read more: How do I get my PPP loan forgiven?

 - Payroll costs are capped at $100,000 on an annualized basis for each employee

-- Loans are due in two years
+- Loans are due in five years (previously 2 years)

 Please note: For more information about loan forgiveness, please read Do I have to pay back my PPP loan?
 Here’s how to get your loan forgiven.